-Heathen Apostles is a Los Angeles band known for their unique twist on Southern Gothic music.
+Heathen Apostles is a Gothic Americana band known for their unique twist on Gothic Country and Southern Gothic music.
 In a genre with established acts ranging from 16 Horsepower, Elliott Brood, Nick Cave & the Bad Seeds and Munly and The Lee Lewis Harlots, the Heathen Apostles manage to stand out with dual electric-acoustic hellbilly guitars and supernatural-themed bizarro west music videos.

 Imagine if a raspier-throated Dolly Parton sang a hard rock anthem about going fisticuffs with Jolene (“Fist City”, a Loretta Lynn original).